geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 This field is not mandatory, cardinality 0, 1, >1 [white space allowed]; for cardinality >1 use a pipe to separate entries (e.g. YFL039C\|ABY1\|END7\|actin gene).

 #### DB Object Type
 An ontology identifier for the biological entity in **DB:DB_Object_ID** which is annotated with GO.
 This field uses Sequence Ontology, Protein Ontology, and GO IDs and must correspond to one of the [permitted GPI entity types](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md#gpi-entity-types) or a more granular child term.
-Acceptable entries include:
+Common entries include:

+* protein  	PR:000000001
 * protein-coding gene SO:0001217
-* ncRNA-coding gene 	 	SO:0001263
+* gene  SO:0000704
-* mRNA 	 SO:0000234
 * ncRNA  SO:0000655
-* protein  	PR:000000001
+  ** any subtype of ncRNA in the Sequence Ontology, including ncRNA-coding gene 	 	SO:0001263
 * protein-containing complex 	GO:0032991
-* marker or uncloned locus 	SO:0001645
-* any subtype of ncRNA in the Sequence Ontology

-The object type (gene, transcript, protein, protein_complex, etc.) listed in the **DB_Object_Type** field must match the database entry identified by the **DB:DB_Object_ID**.
-Note that **DB_Object_Type** refers to the database entry (i.e. it represents a protein, functional RNA, etc.); this column does not reflect anything about the GO term or the evidence on which the annotation is based.
+The object type listed in the **DB_Object_Type** field must match the database entry identified by the **DB:DB_Object_ID**.

 This field is mandatory, cardinality 1.

 #### DB Object Taxon
-The NCBI taxon ID of the species encoding the gene product, specified as a number with the prefix `NCBItaxon:`.
+The NCBI taxon ID of the species encoding the **DB:DB_Object_ID**, including the prefix `NCBItaxon:`.

 This field is mandatory, cardinality 1.